Trump's Asia trip: Stops in Japan, China and beyond

 McMaster said that during the event, Trump "will discuss how to strengthen partnerships across the Indo-Pacific to further efforts against transnational terrorist organizations."

-ASEAN consists of ten members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+ASEAN consists of 10 members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

 One day later, Trump will “celebrate the 40th anniversary of U.S.-ASEAN relations at the U.S.-ASEAN Summit,” the White House said.

-But the senior administration official said on Tuesday that Trump and Duterte have "a warm rapport," The Guardian reported.
+But a senior administration official said earlier this week that Trump and Duterte have "a warm rapport," The Guardian reported.

 The Associated Press contributed to this report.